ashutoshmjain/gita/src/how.md

 ## favicon

 The favicon [^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
-Trefoil is the first non-trivial knot - it can't be further simplified into an "unknot" (a circle).
+Trefoil is the first non-trivial knot - it can't be simplified into an "unknot" (a circle).
 In `Vaidik` thought trefoil (`triguna`) is the fundamental `Karm Bandhan`.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

 ## cover photo